-Episode two of Masterpiece Classic’s presentation of Jane Austen’s novel Sense and Sensibility aired Sunday night, and it did not entirely disappoint, nor did it thrill.
-I always enjoy act two of an opera or play so much more than the openning act.
+on Masterpiece Classic.
+It did not entirely disappoint, nor was as satisfying as one would expect for a Jane Austen adaptation.
+I always enjoy act two of an opera or play so much more than the opening act.
 All of the main character introductions have been made, the plot established, and now we can get into the heart of the story.
 Tonight, we met several new secondary characters that thankfully added to the humor, witnessed a manly duel, and learned more about the conflict of the heart over the head.

 As I mentioned in my review of episode one, the visuals of the film are quite stunning.
 The director John Alexander has added several touches that enhance the visual beauty and storyline nicely.
 I particularly appreciate the symbolism of the shell chime that appears in the opening credits, and later we learn that it was created by the younger sister Margaret Dashwood (Lucy Boynton) from her collection that she has crafted into a string of dangling shells suspended between driftwood posts on the beach.

-Even though the privileged, but now impoverished Dashwood ladies have very few possessions after the death of their husband and father, Margaret’s shell chime represents the reconstruction of the family; the ladies as bits of natural beauty dangling and blowing in the wind.
+Even though the privileged, now impoverished, Dashwood ladies have very few possessions after the death of their husband and father, Margaret’s shell chime represents the reconstruction of the family — the ladies as bits of natural beauty dangling and blowing in the wind.
 Their fate is uncertain, but they are together.

-Pensive and sullen David Morrissey as Colonel Brandon is another story, and since I have seen him alive in other productions, I will give him the benefit of the doubt and blame the director for not understanding Jane Austen’s intensions for the character.
+Pensive and sullen David Morrissey as Colonel Brandon is another story.
+Since I have seen him more animated in other productions, I will give him the benefit of the doubt and blame the director for not understanding Jane Austen’s intensions for the character.
 They tried to hook into the tortured, forsaken in love dogma that can appeal to the female need to save and fix broken men, but it backfired, and turned him into a giant Milk Dud, that deceptively looks like appealing eye candy, but just gets stuck in your teeth and pulls out your fillings.
 Torture.
 Pure torture!

-Oh, and they also jipped us out of a wedding scene.
-Colonel Brandon carrying Marianne in front of his Delford manse is no substitute for a church wedding Mr. Alexander, even if Jane Austen did not actually include the scene in her novel.
+The final scene is Colonel Brandon carrying Marianne in front of his Delford manse after their wedding.
+What?
+Are we being cheated out of a church wedding scene?
+Even if Jane Austen did not actually include the scene in her novel, it is one of the things that you should show on screen Mr. Alexander.
 Don’t you know that whatever happens in the last two minutes is what everyone remembers most about the movie?
-Naughty, dirty beau!
+Badly done.

 It was a fun ride while it lasted Janeites.
 As The Complete Jane Austen series on PBS concludes, let us say a prayer of hope that it does not take another ten years for the next series of adaptations.